carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 workloads for high-performance and parallel hardware architectures: **this is an HPC compilation problem**.

-The selection of relevant transformations follows a codesign approach and involves considerations related to:
+The selection of relevant transformations follows a co-design approach and involves considerations related to:
 - concrete current and future needs of the application domain,
 - concrete current and future hardware properties and ISAs,